Somatic Reflections on the Qualities That Sustain Embodied Leadership

 The body experiences belonging differently.

-Belonging begins when you no longer leave yourself in order to stay connected.
+Belonging happens when you no longer leave yourself in order to stay connected.
 It emerges when presence is allowed to be honest and self-acceptance remains intact, even in relationships.

 Embodied Meaning

-In the body, belonging often feels like a peaceful inclusion.
+In the body, belonging feels like a peaceful ease in your own presence.

 Somatic Noticing

-Belonging can be explored through the awareness of adaptation.
+Belonging can be explored through an honest awareness of where you adapt to maintain connection.

-• What shifts in my body when I imagine not needing to adapt or perform?
+• What shifts in your body when you imagine not needing to adapt or perform?

 Point of Remembrance